-We believe that the 'fairly' requirement of the above principle would not be satisfied in that an individual would have no reasonable expectation that their personal information would be put into the public domain, and sharing their personal data could have unjustified adverse effects on them.
+Although we do not believe the disclosure to be 'necessary' in this context, we also believe that the 'fairly' requirement of the above principle would not be satisfied in that an individual would have no reasonable expectation that their personal information would be put into the public domain.
 Thus, we believe release of this information into the public domain would be unfair and incompatible with the purpose for which the data was originally obtained.
 It has therefore been withheld under section 40 of the Freedom of Information Act.
 Section 40 is an absolute exemption and not subject to the public interest test.